kodaho/manen/docs/source/about.rst

 --------------------------

 Manen is still in beta version, but it is already usable for some use cases.
-The solution Manen aims to provide is implemented, but some elements can be missing before being fully usable.
-Some improvements and features are already tracked (add more DOM elements into Manen, compatibility with other browser automation tools, etc.).
+The solution Manen aims to provide are implemented, but some elements can be missing before being fully usable.
+Some improvements and features are already on the way (implement more DOM elements, compatibility with other browser automation tools, etc.), all of them targeting the same objective: provide simple yet powerful tools for browser automation.

 If you are interested in the project, you can already use it and are more than welcome to provide any feedbacks!
 You can use `GitHub issues <https://github.com/kodaho/manen/issues/>`_ to describe